 China and Hong Kong

-Though officially a secular communist republic, China is home the largest population of Mahayana Buddhists with over 244 million adherents; it is even an official holiday in Hong Kong.
+Though officially a secular communist republic, China is home the largest population of Mahayana Buddhists with over 244 million adherents; it is even an official holiday in Hong Kong and Taiwan.
 The fódàn, as Buddha’s birthday is locally called, is held in Buddhist temples by making offerings to monks and lighting incenses.
 In China, the holiday focuses mainly on the ceremony of Yùfójié, or the Bathing the Buddha.

 The bathing ceremony is common across Asia and involves pouring scented blessed water over a statue of the infant Buddha, whose right forefinger is pointed upwards towards the heavens and left forefinger downwards towards the earth in reference to the prince’s birth.
 According to legend, shortly after springing out of his mother’s womb, the Buddha said, “Above heaven and below heaven, none are equal to me.
 This is my last birth.
-There will be no more rebirths,” and the heavens responded by showering him with water and serpents (represented in China are as dragons).
+There will be no more rebirths,” and the heavens responded by showering him with water and serpents (represented in China as dragons).

 In Japan, home to a predominantly Buddhist population of around 84 million, many of the holiday’s local traditions revolve around flowers, namely the lotus flower, which sprang from where the infant Buddha walked, according to legend.
 In temples, adherents are also invited to “bathe the Buddha,” and he is sprinkled with ama-cha, a form of sweet tea made with a variety of hydrangea leaves, and lotuses are hung around his neck.